bfmkr/portfolio/Spreadsheet Demo.md

 </div>

 Since this is less than the 5% historical VaR of stock ABC (which was -6.85%), the model is more conservative than the empirical data.
-If a lower level was picked, say 0.01 instead of 0.05, then the model would become less conservative, bexause the tails of the Gaussian model are typically thinner than empirical data.
+If a lower level was picked, say 0.01 instead of 0.05, then the model would become less conservative, because the tails of a Gaussian model are typically thinner than empirical data.

 We can also measure the skewed-ness and tailed-ness of the empirical data to compare it to the Gaussian model, using `SKEW()` and `KURT()`: